dimojenko/CATStutorTools/README.md

 **In any case, it is recommended to check that the generated timesheet correctly matches your schedule, especially if sessions have been modified in any way.

+**KNOWN ISSUES:
+Date widgets don't work for Mac version and dates have to be entered manually.
+The formatting on the Mac version of the generated
+Word document is also slightly different.

 ## Report Form Filler
 Reads in a calendar file (.ics) and textfile of student names to output a Javascript file to copy/paste into a browser code insertion tool such as